mooziii/automated-cobble-miner/README.md

 # automated-cobble-miner
 A nice and simple mod for fabric & quilt that automaticially mines blocks at a given position.
 Quite useful for skyblock or any cobblestone generators.

-This mod only requires the fabric api to run, just place both files into your mods folder **OR** install them using [pacmc](https://github.com/jakobkmar/pacmc/):
+This mod only requires the fabric api to run, just drag both files into your mods folder **OR** install them using [pacmc](https://github.com/jakobkmar/pacmc/):

 `pacmc install automated-cobble-miner`